 - (k) Reflects an adjustment to remove the related party transactions with Plains included in the historical financial statements of the West Coast Terminals.
 These transactions will not have a continuing impact and for that reason are excluded from the pro forma statements of operations.
 The functions primarily relate to finance and accounting, legal, information technology, human resources communications, commercial/marketing services, terminal operations, engineering, environmental, regulatory compliance, health and safety.
 The amounts adjusted for the year ended December 31, 2016 include \$393,000 of operating expenses and \$2.0 million of general and administrative expenses.
-The amounts adjusted for the nine months ended September 30, 2017 include \$393,000 of operating expenses and \$1.6 million of general and administrative expenses. - (1) Represents the amortization of the incremental deferred issuance costs of \$1.3 million related to increasing the size of our revolving credit facility from \$600 million to \$850 million as of September 30, 2017 and the amortization of the new deferred debt issuance costs associated with the increase of the credit facility from \$400 million to \$600 million in commitments to help finance the transaction as of January 1, 2016.
+The amounts adjusted for the nine months ended September 30, 2017 include \$393,000 of operating expenses and \$1.6 million of general and administrative expenses. - (l) Represents the amortization of the incremental deferred issuance costs of \$1.3 million related to increasing the size of our revolving credit facility from \$600 million to \$850 million as of September 30, 2017 and the amortization of the new deferred debt issuance costs associated with the increase of the credit facility from \$400 million to \$600 million in commitments to help finance the transaction as of January 1, 2016.
 Interest expense on the borrowings to fund the Acquisition was calculated using 3.57% which represents the one month LIBOR as of December 29, 2017 plus 2% spread.
-Assuming market rate interest increases or decreases by 1/8%, the potential annual increase or decrease in interest expense is approximately \$1.2 million for the year ended December 31, 2016 and \$0.9 million for the nine months ended September 30, 2017, as follows (in thousands):
+Assuming market rate interest increases or decreases by 1⁄28%, the potential annual increase or decrease in interest expense is approximately \$1.2 million for the year ended December 31, 2016 and \$0.9 million for the nine months ended September 30, 2017.
+Interest expense increased for the year ended December 31, 2016 and the nine months ended September 30, 2017, as follows (in thousands):

-Nine months
+Nin e months

-е nded Yea ar ended
+ended Yea ır ended

-Septe tember 30, December 31
+Sept ember 30, Dece ember 31,

-: 2017 2016
+2017 2016

 Incremental interest expense on the increase in credit facility borrowings \$ 7,491 \$ 9,889

 Amortization of new debt issuance costs 237 812